yang1992samantha/LHP/README.md

 For example,this command train and test a LHP model on CMHR dataset

-python main.py -- data "medical" --dataset "splits/1" --epoch 5000 --task "multi_classifier" --embedding "word2vec" --embed_dim_in 768
+python main.py --data "medical" --dataset "splits/1" --epoch 5000 --task "multi_classifier" --embedding "word2vector" --embed_dim_in 768

  Check argparse configuration at config.py for more arguments and more details.